-Home Blog CDL Terms & Codes
+Home Blog No CDL Jobs

-Skills & Training Jan 02, 2026
+Career & Salary Jan 30, 2026

 The trucking industry speaks its own language.
 From the codes on the back of your license to the acronyms used by DOT officers during an inspection, it can be overwhelming.